 Keep in mind that the National Institute on Aging also says that “for older adults who experience depression for the first time later in life, the depression may be related to changes that occur in the brain and body as a person ages.”

-If your parent’s depression requires medication, many assisted living facilities (ALFs) provide medication management and some also offer skilled nursing care.
+If your loved one’s depression requires medication, many assisted living facilities (ALFs) provide medication management and some also offer skilled nursing care.

-9) Worsening Health Problems Or Slow Recovery From An Illness
+12) Worsening Physical Health Or Slow Recovery From An Illness

-- Does it seem like it is taking your parent longer to recover from a cold?
+- Does it seem like it is taking your loved one longer to recover from a cold?

 - Is their blood pressure or insulin levels constantly abnormal?

 - Does something “minor” turn into something serious? (i.e. a cut or scrape becomes infected)